Sept. 23, 2003

 * Price collapse begins: As concerns of a milk glut circulate throughout the dairy industry, the price of block cheddar cheese drops 5.5 percent on the Chicago Mercantile Exchange to trade at $1.29 a pound on Jan.
 29. Dairy analysts say that the unusually warm weather in northern states has trigged an early "spring flush," when milk cow output rises with the arrival of spring.
 The "flush" precipitates a year-long fall in already low prices.

-* Pizza King laid to rest: Victor J. Cassano Sr., 79, cofounder of Cassanos Pizza King
+* Pizza King laid to rest: Victor J. Cassano Sr., 79, cofounder of Cassanos Pizza King, died in a Miami Valley, Ohio, hospital Jan.
+1.

 * Sliding sales of bellwethers: Pizza Hut and Louisville, Ky.-based Papa John's announce their January comparable sales were off (Pizza Hut's were flat, Papa John's were down 5.3 percent), starting a trend that lasts through nearly all of 2002.